Docker Setup

 ```

-This starts PostgreSQL, Valkey (Redis), Mailhog, RustFS, a permissions helper, and a one-time bucket
+This starts PostgreSQL, Valkey (Redis), Mailhog, RustFS, a permissions helper, a one-time bucket

 2. **Access the RustFS console**